Hexcede/update-suppressor/README.md

-# This functionality is provided by the Carpet mod
+# Archival notice: This functionality is provided by the Carpet mod

 # Update Suppressor